marcoagpinto/aoo-mozilla-en-dict/README.md

 The biggest issue is that most of these dictionaries are obfuscated <B>(codified in a way that only certain software packages can access the wordlists)</B> and the original developers are long-gone to provide the clean text ones.

-In some cases, we will have to start from a long-time gone position, the last known clean text version of the dictionary.
+In some cases, we will have to start from a long-time position, the last known clean text version of the dictionaries.

 Modifying, updating and maintaining a dictionary is a hard, important task for current and future generations.